 With a global positioning system, a GoTo telescope will know precisely where it is on earth.
 It will also be aware of the time and date without you having to enter this information.
 However, you will still have to set a reference point manually.
 Even with newer technology, you will always have to position the telescope yourself to get a precise enough view to see distant objects.

-A computerized telescope has a database of anywhere from thousands to tens of thousands of celestial objects.
+A GoTo telescope has a database of anywhere from thousands to tens of thousands of celestial objects.
 It might be able to track 4,000, or 14,000, or 40,000 objects depending on the brand you purchase.
 Tens of thousands of objects is the usual standard.
 You may be able to see many other objects that the computer cannot recognize or track.

 Things to consider when buying a telescope